(for veterinary information only)

 We include this information as general information but if you are using oseltamivir on a pet and think you may be seeing indications of any of the above, report them to your veterinarian.

 Oseltamivir can interfere with concurrent influenza vaccinations administration.

 CONCERNS AND CAUTIONS

 The most important caution is to recognize that canine parvovirus is a life-threatening infection for which there is no substitute for hospitalization.
 One should never attempt to diagnose parvovirus infection on one's own nor treat it without veterinary supervision.
-Puppies that have advanced parvo symptoms (such as septicemia or severe dehydration) may not respond to oseltamivir.
+Puppies that have advanced parvo symptoms (such as septicemia or severe dehydration) may not respond to oseltamivir (or to any treatment for that matter).
 This medication works best early in the course of infection before the patient is already combating large amounts of infectious organisms.
 If pathogenic bacteria have already invaded, the effectiveness of oseltamavir will be blunted..

 Reconstituted oseltamivir does not last longer than 10 days and must be disposed of thereafter.

 If a patient seems to have an upset stomach on oseltamivir, this effect can be mitigated by giving the medication with food.